LastZactionHero/wb-website/content/why-workbright.md

         <div class="tab-pane" id="quick-implementation" role="tabpanel">
           <h2>Quick Implementation = Quick Results</h2>
           <p>

             Onboard your first employee through WorkBright in as little as two weeks - and we handle the entire implementation process for you.
-Our modern and intuitive interface as well as 1 on 1 training make it a breeze to learn the system.
-Our average customer sees a return on their investment in just 3 months
+Our modern and intuitive interface and 1-on-1 training make it a breeze to learn the system.
+Our average customer sees a return on their investment in just 3 months.
           </p>
           <div class='bottom-icon icon-stopwatch'></div>
         </div>